History of Iran: Khomeini (1979–1989)

 Khomeini served as leader of the revolution or as Supreme Leader of Iran from 1979 to his death on 3 June 1989.
 This era was dominated by the consolidation of the revolution into a theocratic republic under Khomeini, and by the costly and bloody war with Iraq.

+Revolutionary factions disagreed on the shape of the new Iran.
+Those who thought the Shah would be replaced by a democratic government soon found Khomeini disagreed.
+In early March 1979, he announced, "do not use this term, 'democratic.'
+That is the Western style."
+In succession the National Democratic Front was banned in August 1979, the provisional government was disempowered in November, the Muslim People's Republican Party banned in January 1980, the People's Mujahedin of Iran (MEK) and its supporters came under attack between 1979 and 1981, a purge of universities was begun in March 1980, and leftist President Abolhassan Banisadr was impeached in June 1981.

-The consolidation lasted until 1982–3, as Iran coped with the damage to its economy, military, and apparatus of government, and protests and uprisings by secularists, leftists, and more traditional Muslims—formerly ally revolutionaries but now rivals—were effectively suppressed.
+The consolidation lasted until 1982–3, as Iran coped with the damage to its economy, military, and apparatus of government.
+Protests and uprisings by secularists, leftists, and more traditional Muslims—formerly allied revolutionaries but now rivals—were effectively suppressed.
 Many political opponents were executed by the new regimes.
 Following the events of the revolution, Marxist guerrillas and federalist parties revolted in regions comprising Khuzistan, Kurdistan and Gonbad-e Qabus, resulting in severe fighting between rebels and revolutionary forces.
 These revolts began in April 1979 and lasted between several months to over a year, depending on the region.
 The Kurdish uprising, led by the KDPI, was the most violent, lasting until 1983 and resulting in 10,000 casualties.

 In the summer of 1979 a new constitution giving Khomeini a powerful post as guardian jurist Supreme Leader and a clerical Council of Guardians power over legislation and elections, was drawn up by an Assembly of Experts for Constitution.
 The new constitution was approved by referendum in December 1979.